-- A. Application. - (1) Within six months of the classification by the Planning Board of the sketch plat of a proposed subdivision as a minor subdivision or a minor subdivision with a road, the property owner, subdivider or their duly authorized representative shall submit a complete subdivision application.
+A. Application. (i) Within six months of the classification by the Planning Board of the sketch plat of a proposed subdivision as a minor subdivision or a minor subdivision with a road, the property owner, subdivider or ~~his duly~~their ~~duly~~ authorized representative shall submit a complete subdivision application.
 The plat shall conform to the layout shown on the sketch plat plus any modifications required by the Planning Board.
-Said applications shall also conform to the requirements listed in Article VIII, § 202-34 of these regulations. - (2) Pursuant to §202-38 of these regulations, a minor subdivision application may also request use of conservation subdivision design simultaneously with, or subsequent to, presentation of an approvable, conventional subdivision plat with site information required by the Planning Board depending on the terrain and the magnitude of development.
-A minor subdivision may also be designed using an average lot size pursuant to Zoning Law § 260-26. - B. Number of copies.
-The application for approval of a minor subdivision plat, complete with six copies or more as determined by the Administrative Assistant to the Planning Board of the subdivision plat and all further required data specified within Article VIII, § 202-34, shall be filed with the Administrative Assistant to the Planning Board at least 14 days prior to the regular meeting of the Planning Board. - C. Subdivider to attend Planning Board meeting.
-The owner, subdivider, or their duly authorized representative shall attend meetings of the Planning Board to discuss the minor subdivision plat.
+Said applications shall also conform to the requirements listed in Article VIII, § 202-34 of these regulations. (ii) Pursuant to § 202-38 of these regulations, a minor subdivision application may also request use of conservation subdivision design simultaneously with, or subsequent to, presentation of an approvable, conventional subdivision plat with site information required by the Planning Board depending on the terrain and the magnitude of development.
+A minor subdivision may also be designed using an average lot size pursuant to Zoning Law § 260-26.

+B. Number of copies.
+The application for approval of a minor subdivision plat, complete with six copies or more as determined by the ~~Clerk of the Planning Board~~Administrative Assistant to the Planning Board of the subdivision plat and all further required data specified within Article VIII, § 202-34, shall be filed with the ~~Clerk of the Planning Board~~Administrative Assistant to the Planning Board at least 14 days prior to the regular meeting of the Planning Board.

+C. Subdivider to attend Planning Board meeting.
+The owner, subdivider, or ~~his duly~~their ~~duly~~ authorized representative shall attend meetings of the Planning Board to discuss the minor subdivision plat.